repairvision/repairvision.github.io/_pages/gettingstarted/index.md

 ### Quick Introduction

-In this Section, we illustrate the essential steps for using our Tool called "RepairVision".
+In this Section, we illustrate the essential steps to install and work with ReVision.
 First, we point out the tips of its installation.
 Second, we continue with a running example and will create a project.
 At the end, testing the running example is depicted.

 {% capture folderpath %}
 {{ site.url }}/{{ page.path | remove: page.name }}